What is the Lexical Approach and How Can You Apply it in Your Classroom?

 Highlight them or circle them on the board.
 Say them repeatedly and ask the class to repeat them as well.
 Isolate them from the other words in the sentence.
 Explain to students what they mean.

-Give other examples when the phrase is correctly used, and let students known when the phrase would not be appropriate.
+Give other examples when the phrase is correctly used, and let students know when the phrase would not be appropriate.
 For example, you can point out that even though “fast” and “quick” essentially mean the same, “fast shower” and “quick food” just don’t sound right.

-3. Translate chunks from the target language to English (and vice versa).
+3. Translate chunks from the target language to English (and vice versa)

 To make the phrases come alive for your class, try to give students a sense of what their equivalent expressions are in English (or whatever language you’re teaching in).
 This would open their eyes to the many instances a particular lexical chunk is appropriate.